 The NMAS is administered by the Martial Arts Industry Association.

-The NCAS has had three administrative structures, these are:
+The NCAS has had four administrative structures, these are:

 - From 1979 to 1991 administered by the Australian Coaching Council Inc.